Petals in the Light

 Mary and Frank

-My haiga have been published online at simplyhaiku, haigaonline, sketchbook, modernhaiga, Lynx, DailyHaiga and World Haiku Association.
+My haiga have been published online at simplyhaiku, haigaonline, sketchbook, modernhaiga, Lynx, DailyHaiga, Notes From the Gean and World Haiku Association.
 I also have been published in print in the Moonset Literary Newspaper and also in the print edition of Modern Haiga 2008 and 2009.
-My haiku have been published online at The Heron's Nest and Notes from the Gean and also in print in the Moonset Literary Newspaper.
+My haiku have been published online at The Heron's Nest and Notes from the Gean and also in print in Notes from the Gean and the Moonset Literary Newspaper.

-Frank and I enjoy being members of a Creative Expression writers group.
+Frank and I enjoyed being members of a Creative Expression writers group.
 One of my poems was published, along with Frank’s, in "Community And Difference: Teaching, Pluralism, And Social Justice," by Roberto A. Pena.

 In addition to poetry and haiga, I enjoy, along with Frank, making rosaries as part of our parish "rosary makers" ministry.
 I also enjoy photography, gardening, taking online classes and editing and enhancing my photos in paint shop pro and photoshop.
 After taking an online class "Creating Web Pages", I built this website using HTML.